Mount Vernon, OR Demographics

 A map of Mount Vernon's Population by Race

-Of the 426 places in Oregon, Mount Vernon is the 275th most populous.
+Mount Vernon is ranked the 310th most populous place in Oregon, out of 426 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Mount Vernon was ranked the 275th most populous place in the 2020 Census.

 Mount Vernon's White Population